tonghuikang/markdown-cv/index.md

 **3.007 Introduction to Design**<br>
 Automatic Anti-Afterimage Glasses
 - Prototyped eyeglasses that darken in response to incident headlights to prevent afterimages
-- Conducted comprehensive user tests in multiple live improvments
+- Conducted comprehensive user tests in multiple live environments
 - Project is featured in the university open house and library exhibitions

 `Aug 2019 - Dec 2019`